-Legal Futures events have been running since 2011, showcasing change and innovation in the legal sector.
-Our conferences bring the pioneers who have been hitting the headlines and enable delegates to gain insight into the new business models, pricing strategies, strategic alliances and partnerships widely predicted to cause market disruption over the coming years.
+Legal Futures conferences have been running since 2011, showcasing change and innovation in the legal sector.
+Our events bring together the pioneers who have been hitting the headlines and enable delegates to gain insight into the new business models, pricing strategies, strategic alliances and partnerships widely predicted to cause market disruption over the coming years.

 If you know all these acronyms, then this is the conference for you: STaRs, COLPs, AML, PII, SQE, SARs, COFAs…. and much more

 Legal Futures conferences and events are a great opportunity to network with industry peers as well as gain insight from other law firms across a wide range of subjects, such as tech and innovation, compliance and regulation, and the personal injury sector.

 - an information pack including a list of all attendees

 - refreshments throughout the day including a two-course buffet lunch

 - an audio recording of all the sessions to listen to after the event